chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 ## 6. Your own board game app: HTML

+//TODO: update demo game link
-Similar to the course book, take your design as a starting point and create the respective **two HTML documents**.
+Similar to the demo game, take your design as a starting point and create the respective **two HTML documents**.
 These documents should **only** contain HTML, no CSS or JavaScript.
 To get an idea on the expected amount of content (it is not a lot!), check [`game.html`](https://github.com/chauff/Web-Teaching/blob/master/demo-code/balloons-game/public/game.html) and [`splash.html`](https://github.com/chauff/Web-Teaching/blob/master/demo-code/balloons-game/public/splash.html) of the demo board game.
-Ignore the few lines of code loading JavaScript and CSS files, these will be covered in Assignments 5 and 6 respectively.
+Ignore the few lines of code loading JavaScript and CSS files, these will be covered in the two later assignments.